arcas59/super-asteroids-super-spacewar/en/ch7.md

     this.actor.getChild('Destruction').spriteRenderer.setAnimation("explode", false);
     // Reset speed movement on x and y axis to 0 this.linearVelocity.set(0, 0);
+    // Reset angular movement to 0
+    this.angularVelocity = 0;
     // Reset angle to default for ship 1 or ship 2 if (this.index === 0){
       this.angle = 1.6;